Dilation and evacuation: Abortion

 People who do not have access to affordable abortion care in their area or who face legal restrictions to obtaining a wanted abortion may wait longer to get an abortion after they make the decision to terminate their pregnancy.
 When an abortion is delayed, a D&E may be necessary.
+Other factors that often lead to an abortion in the second trimester are late testing for pregnancy, insurance or funding barriers, or delayed provider referral.

+Abortion can be considered in the case of congenital anomalies, including genetic aneuploidies and anatomic anomalies, especially since they may not be identified until the second trimester.
+Other medical indications for an abortion in the second trimester include preeclampsia with severe features or preterm premature rupture of membranes prior to a viable fetal age.

 Miscarriage

-Dilation and evacuation can be offered for management of second trimester miscarriage if skilled providers are available.
+Dilation and evacuation can be offered for the management of second trimester miscarriage if skilled providers are available.
 Some women choose D&E over labor induction for a second trimester loss because it can be a scheduled surgical procedure, offering predictability over labor induction, or because they find it emotionally easier than undergoing labor and delivery.
-Both methods offer the option of fetal and placental testing.
+The risks of maternal morbidity during an induction of labor are higher compared to dilation and evacuation.
+Additionally, a subsequent dilation and curettage procedure for retained placental products may be required after an induction of labor for a miscarriage.
+Both a labor induction and dilation and evacuation offer the option of fetal and placental testing.
 Although pregnancy loss is emotionally distressing, there are rarely medical complications associated with a short (<1 week) delay to management.

+Molar pregnancy

+Dilation and evacuation is also a treatment option for a molar pregnancy, especially for those who wish to maintain fertility.
+The procedure is typically done under sonographic guidance as soon as a hydatidiform mole is suspected.

 Description of procedure

 Cervical preparation

-Prior to the procedure, cervical preparation with osmotic dilators or medications is recommended in order to reduce risk of complications such as cervical laceration and to facilitate cervical dilation during the procedure.
+Prior to the procedure, cervical preparation with osmotic dilators or medications is recommended in order to reduce the risk of complications such as cervical laceration and to facilitate cervical dilation during the procedure.
 Although there is no consensus as to which method of cervical preparation is superior in terms of safety and technical ease of the procedure, one particular concern is reducing the risk of preterm birth.
 Concerns within the medical community have advised against or at least asked for further research concerning the safety of performing the dilation of the cervix on the same day as the surgery for some or all second trimester pregnancies.
 The concern is that performing the dilation too soon before the surgery could increase the risk of preterm birth should the woman ever carry a subsequent pregnancy to term.
+However, for dilation and evacuation at greater than 20 weeks gestation, at least one day of cervical preparation is recommended, with the option of serial dilation for more than one day.
+Dilation can be achieved with either osmotic dilation or misoprostol, although osmotic dilation with either laminaria or Dilapan is recommended.